konieczkow/actionable/README.md

 Actionable allows you to define common web page interactions without using javascript.
 Interactions are define in html via data attributes.
-Bigest adavantage of using Ationable is keeping your javascript binding file short and avoiding long list of couple-line bindings.
+Bigest adavantage of using Ationable is keeping your javascript binding file short and avoiding long list of hard-to-navigate couple-line bindings.

 ## Installation